kshshton/mobile-bridge/README.md

 **Mobile Bridge** is a connector between two mobile devices (subscriber and publisher).
-React Native UI is allowing you to remotely control other smartphone's hardware features via MQTT messaging over Wi-Fi.
+Hardware controller (React Native UI) is allowing you to remotely control other smartphone's hardware features via MQTT messaging over Wi-Fi.
 The app connects to a local MQTT broker and provides real-time control of device functions like the torch (flashlight) and vibration.

-## Settings
+## Project Setup

 ### 1) Mobile device (Android)

 Install **Termux** and **Termux-API** via **F-Droid**.

+---

 ### Termux